opennorth/represent-boundaries/README.md

 This command loads every file for which it can find a definition.
 It looks for definitions in files ending with `definition.py` or `definitions.py` in `BOUNDARIES_SHAPEFILE_DIR` or its subdirectories.

 See the sample definition in [definition.example.py](http://github.com/rhymeswithcycle/represent-boundaries/blob/master/definition.example.py).

-An example for U.S. Congressional districts is already present.
-See the definitions file for where to get the shapefile.

 Note that it's a good idea to keep DEBUG off during this process or Django will try to remember every SQL command.